3 min readThe Sale Process

 The Biggest Mistakes Wedding Venue Owners Make When Selling

 These come up repeatedly.
-Most of them are avoidable.
+Most of them are avoidable — if you see them coming.

 Starting the Process Too Late

 The most common mistake by a wide margin.
-Most sellers don't start getting serious about a sale until they're already ready to leave.
-By then, there's no time to clean up the financials, document the systems, or position the business properly.
+Most sellers don't get serious about a sale until they're already ready to leave.
+By then there's no time to clean up the financials, document the systems, or position the business properly.

-**The window to prepare starts 1--2 years before you want to close.** That's not an exaggeration... it's what actually works.
+The window to prepare opens 1–2 years before you want to close.
+That's not an exaggeration — it's what the preparation actually requires.

 Pricing Based on Peak Performance

 Buyers don't pay for what the business used to do.
 They pay for what it will do.
-Setting expectations based on peak earnings when current earnings are materially lower creates a gap that often never closes.
+Anchoring to peak earnings when current earnings are materially lower creates a gap that often never closes.

 Not Having a Reliable Number Two